 Garlic trial 2010-2011.

-During the last year, I carried out a trial of growing 11 different named varieties of garlic, readily available in the UK.
+I carried out a trial of growing 11 different named varieties of garlic, readily available in the UK.
 This trial carried out in the West of Scotland, included a particularly harsh Winter, and was to test the suitability of the various varieties of garlic to withstand difficult cold and wet conditions.
 To my surprise, most of the varieties came through the very cold Winter well with the obvious exception of Sicilian Red.
 Some cloves then failed to cope well with the wet in the Spring.
 A summary of the results is given below:-

 Variety of garlic.
 Hardiness.
 Size of head.
 Comments.